 - which is dying, dead or dangerous, or

 - where there is an obligation under an act of parliament, or at the request of a certain government department that is about to start for which detailed planning permission has been granted, or

 - which is a fruit tree cultivated for fruit production, or

 - to prevent or control a nuisance in the legal sense (you may find it helpful to check first with a solicitor).

 If you are in any doubt, check with the council first on 01454 868004.
 Even if permission is not required you must inform us that you are undertaking the work.

 Except in an emergency you should give us at least five days’ notice before you cut down a protected tree which is dying, dead or dangerous.
 This can be done on line by filling in this form link here giving the location of the tree, the reasons why you need to do the work and ideally attaching a photograph of the tree.
 Or you can contact us on 01454 868004 making it clear that you are formally giving the council 5 days notice of your intention to carry out tree works and the reasons for doing so.

 This is in your interests – you could be prosecuted if we think you have carried out unauthorised work.
 We could also decide that you do not have to plant a replacement tree.
 You must remember, however, that you will remain responsible for your trees and any damage they may cause.

 In addition to the restrictions imposed by planning law, trees to be felled may require a felling licence.
-If you intend to fell any tree or trees that will amount to over 5 cubic metres of timber you may require permission from the forestry authority – part of the forestry commission.
+If you intend to fell any tree or trees that will amount to over 5 cubic metres of timber you may require permission from the forestry commission.
 This doesn’t apply to trees within gardens.
-You can contact the forestry authority at www.forestry.gov.uk/england
+For further information see GOV UK.